 Floyd says: "I was given many leadership roles at a young age but I never really understood what leadership actually was until my mid-thirties.
 I wish I had been taught some of the things I now know much earlier in my life.
 There is no doubt in my mind that there is a common thread to the most talented people in the world and I enjoy showing people what that is."

-A range of evening talks and one evening at a college dinner
+A range of evening activities and one dinner in a traditional Oxford college

 Private single room on campus at our Oxford college location

 24-hour pastoral care throughout your entire stay with us